will-olson/playground/Expedited_Development_Areas.md

 ## 🎯 **Focus: Building on test@example.com Account**

-Based on analysis of `@sigmaEmbed/` documentation, `@external/` API resources, and the PRD, here are 5 key areas where Sigma embed capabilities can accelerate product development:
+Based on analysis of `@sigmaEmbed/` documentation, `@external/` API resources, the PRD, and **critical learnings from the successful debug-embed page**, here are 5 key areas where Sigma embed capabilities can accelerate product development:

+## 🚀 **BREAKTHROUGH INSIGHTS FROM DEBUG-EMBED SUCCESS**

+### **✅ What We Learned from Debug-Embed Page**
+1. **🔐 JWT Configuration is Critical**: `isEmbedUser: false` for internal users is the key to success
+2. **🔄 Dual-Mode Testing Works**: Side-by-side JWT vs direct URL comparison enables rapid debugging
+3. **⚡ Real-Time Generation**: Live API integration with immediate feedback is essential
+4. **🛠️ Debug Interface**: Developer-friendly debugging accelerates development
+5. **📊 Visual Comparison**: Side-by-side validation catches issues immediately

+### **🎯 Updated Strategy**
+All 5 key areas below now incorporate these proven patterns from debug-embed success.

 ---